KallelGaNewk/audiomirror/readme.md

 This is a program that allows you to loop audio from one speaker to another.
 It is useful for testing the audio quality of speakers and headphones, quick changes of headsets, and other similar use cases.

+<sub>Different sampple rates (like 48KHz with 96KHz) will not work, both speakers must have the same sample rate.</sub>

 ![](usage.gif)

 ## Usage